cardano-foundation/CIPs/CIP-0123/README.md

 While the Cardano network has proved to be highly reliable, it is necessary to consider how the Cardano network can be recovered in the unlikely event of a major failure where the network does not recover itself.
-This CIP considers three representative scenarios and explains in outline how the chain could recover if each of these situations were to arise.
+This CIP considers three representative scenarios and explains in outline how the chain could recover if each of these situations were to arise: Scenario 1 -- Long-Lived Network Partition; Scenario 2 -- Failure to Make Blocks for an Extended Period of Time;  Scenario 3: Bad Blocks Minted on Chain.
+Successful recovery depends on the correct procedures being followed and good communication channels being established.
+It is recommended that these communication channels are established now, and regular practice recoveries are undertaken, so that the community is familiar with the recovery procedures in the event that the chain does need to be recovered.

-The CIP should be considered to be a living document.
-It is based on an earlier IOHK technical report, supplemented by internal documentation.
+This CIP is based on an earlier IOHK technical report that is referenced below, supplemented by internal documentation and discussions that have not been publicly released.
+It should be considered to be a living document that is reviewed and revised on a regular basis.